chauff/cse1500-web-transcripts/_lectures/js.md

 ![DOM Example 6](../img/js-example6.png)

 The last example is a typing game :point_down:.
 Given a piece of text, type it correctly as fast as possible.
 The interface records how many seconds it took to type and alerts the user to mistyping.
 In this example we make use of the `keypress` event type.
 We start the timer with `setInterval` (incrementing once per second), which returns a handle that we can later pass to `clearInterval` to stop the associated callback from executing (thus stopping the clock).
+You see here too how to determine which key was pressed: we use the `KeyboardEvent`'s `key` property.
+The site [keycode.info](https://keycode.info/) makes it easy for you to find out what `KeyboardEvent` property (there are several, we care about `key`) each key of your keyboard assigned to!

 In this example we do do make slight use of CSS (to flash a red background and alter the color of the timer in the end), you can recognize those line on the `.style` properties.